 GSuite: I use this to host important files, both personal and professional.
 At only $6 per month, this is a steal.

-Canva: A drag-and-drop graphic design tool I use to design concept visuals for my blog posts and ebooks and invoices.
+Canva: A drag-and-drop graphic design tool I use to design concept visuals for my blog posts and ebooks.

 TransferWise: So much cheaper than PayPal.
 I use TransferWise for international payments.
 It’s amazing how fast it is.

 WordPress: I’ve been a loyal user for almost 10 years.
 Still my all-time favorite web publishing platform.